Editor’s Note: Camp Venice has reopened post-Ian. Snook Haven restaurant (next door) is also now open.

 Next door to the campground is a popular riverfront fish shack called the “Snook Haven” which features banjo bands, barbershop quartets, country music and an occasional Elvis impersonator ever day of the week in winter.
 Under new management, the Snook Nook is on the banks of the Myakka with a beautiful view of the river.

-A new Publix Supermarket opened this year just a couple of miles east on Venice Avenue.
+A Publix Supermarket is located a couple of miles east on Venice Avenue.

 Getting there: Camp Venice is located at the east end of Venice Avenue, just off the River Road, less than a mile south of Exit 191 on Interstate 75.
 The road going back to the campground is a well-maintained sand surface, and it is shared with a few homeowners and the Snook Nook riverfront restaurant.
 You can’t miss the Snook Nook signs.